giraldiego/NOIR/SETUP.md

 ![image](images/image1.png)

-- In Summary, you won’t level up for skill, but for quests, exploration and killing.
+- In Summary, you won’t level up for skill, but for quests, exploration and killing [review the changes](https://giraldiego.github.io/NOIR/Experience.htm).
 - I buffed the grinding skills (Alchemy, Smithing, Enchanting) at low level because I found them boring to level up.
-- Also, I buffed the Restoration and Enchanting Schools at low level but not that much as the grinding.
+- Also, I buffed the Restoration and Enchanting Schools at low level but not that much as the grinding [review those changes](https://giraldiego.github.io/NOIR/CustomSkyrimUncapper.htm).

-[Check the tweaks](https://giraldiego.github.io/NOIR/CustomSkyrimUncapper.htm) I made in the .ini files for these mods.

 ### Optional plugins